nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development.md

 In the diagram each of the boxes with a blue outline represents a clinical area.
 These each contain 1 or more boxes representing FHIR&reg; resources.
 The FHIR resource boxes are colour coded:

 * Green - are resources that were defined for use in GP Connect in a previous version of the specification
-* Orange - are resources that are defined for the first time for use in GP Connect in version 1.3.0
+* Orange - are resources that are defined for the first time for use in GP Connect in this version
 * Blue - are resources that have yet to have their GP Connect usage defined

 The clinical areas that are contained in the larger box on the right-hand side, labelled 'Clinical Item', are the clinical areas in which pieces of clinical information are held.
 The clinical areas on the left of the diagram will be used to model the way the clinical items are viewed, organised and managed in GP systems.
 The aim being that data can be reproduced in consumer interfaces in a way that maintains the context of the data and most accurately communicates the meaning that was intended by the clinician who created it.